BorisNaydenov/BorisNaydenov/README.md

 [![About me: skills and motivation](https://github.com/BorisNaydenov/BorisNaydenov/blob/main/Can%20you%20introduce%20yourself.png)](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT)

-👋 Hi, I’m @BorisNaydenov
+👋 Hi, I’m @BorisNaydenov.

+ :school_satchel: I am completing my Master's of International Business Administration.

+ :school_satchel: My Europa-Universität is on the border between Germany and Poland.

+ :bear: And you can meet a lot of international, cool and smart people, like me.

+ :bear: And the capital Berlin is a 1-hour smooth train ride away.
+It is not a bullet train, but it has smoking Wi-Fi.

-🌱 I can be an asset by sharpening strategies, developing business relationships, and staying focused on the objectives and milestones.
+:briefcase: I am motivated to bring value by staying focused on Objectives and Milestones.

-🌱 I like solving problems, analyzing and visualizing data insights, and creating content - from dashboards to ad banners.
+:briefcase: I can solve any problem, analyze and visualize Data insights, and create Content - from dashboards to ad banners.

- 👀 [Watch Me](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in  а relaxed YouTube setting as I share insights into my core skills and motivation.
+ 👀 [Watch Me](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in а relaxed YouTube setting, sharing insights into my core Skills and Motivation.

- 👀 Please take a look at my data analysis projects in my repositories.
+ 👀 Please also take a look at my Data analysis projects in my Repositories.
 Contact me if you need clarification.

-📫 How to contact me: <a href="mailto:borissnaydenov@gmail.com">Email</a> or <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a> Do not hesitate to call me on +49 1590 244 7610
+📫 How to Contact me: <a href="mailto:borissnaydenov@gmail.com">Email</a> or <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a> Do not hesitate to call me on +49 1590 244 7610

 ⚡ Fun fact: I discovered a mistake in a Finance and Investments student's book.